cloudpilot-emu/cloudpilot-emu/doc/networking.md

-associated with the certificate and is used by the server. **DO NOT DISTRIBUTE IT** as an attacker could try to use it for attacking SSL connections originating from devices that have the certificate installed and trusted (altough care has been taken to make this as hard as possible).
+associated with the certificate and is used by the server. **DO NOT DISTRIBUTE IT** as an attacker could try to use it for attacking SSL connections originating from devices that have the certificate installed and trusted (although care has been taken to make this as hard as possible).

 The `.cer` file does not contain sensitive data and is safe to distribute.
 It has to be installed on the device(s) running CloudpilotEmu.